-Newly formed organizations applying for exemption face a chicken and egg dilemma.
+Founders starting a nonprofit face a chicken and egg dilemma.
 Form 1023 requests considerable detail regarding the charity’s planned programs and activities.
 The attitude of the IRS is that requiring applicants to articulate detailed plans is a small price to pay for the significant tax benefits associated with 501(c)(3) status.

 2. Language Matters.
-Many applicants unknowingly use language that has a specific meaning in tax-exempt organizations parlance.
+Many founders starting a nonprofit unknowingly use language that has a specific meaning in tax-exempt organizations parlance.
 This can confuse the IRS and generate long lists of questions that may not apply, but nevertheless must be responded to.
 For example, there are strict rules that govern whether scientific research is “in the public interest” or “commercial.”
 Statements that the organization conducts “research” are likely to trigger a list of questions pertaining to scientific research.
 The terms “advocacy,” “partnership,” “political,” and “publishing” can cause similar confusion.

 3. Ancillary Documents.
-Often, the IRS will ask applicants to provide various contracts, grant applications and agreements, scholarship applications and guidelines, cost sharing agreements, and other evidence supporting the applicant’s plans.
+Often, the IRS will ask applicants to provide various contracts, grant applications and agreements, scholarship applications and guidelines, cost-sharing agreements, and other evidence supporting the applicant’s plans.
 We have found that preparing and submitting drafts of the documents the planned activities call for can streamline the process significantly.

 4. Timing.
 The IRS has a process to screen applications.
 Applications the screener finds raise no issues are processed within a few weeks to a few months.
 If the IRS screener has any issues or concerns, the application is assigned to a specialist for review.
 It typically takes 4 to 5 months for the file to be assigned to a specialist.
 Once a file has been assigned, we usually receive follow-up questions within a few weeks.
 The time required to resolve follow-up questions depends upon the complexity of the issues and the experience and training of the specialist.

 5. Expedited Processing.
-It is possible to request expedited processing of the application in cases where the applicant has been offered a grant that will lapse unless the entity provide the funder with a favorable determination letter by a specific date.
+It is possible to request expedited processing of the application in cases where the applicant has been offered a grant that will lapse unless the entity provides the funder with a favorable determination letter by a specific date.

 6. Interim Fundraising.
 Until the new charity receives its determination letter, it should disclose to potential donors that an application for 501(c)(3) status is pending.
 If the application is filed within 27 months of the date of incorporation and is ultimately approved, the entity’s 501(c)(3) status will be retroactive to the date of incorporation.
 Donors who claim a charitable deduction before IRS issues its determination letter assume the risk that application will not be approved.
 Many non-profits work with a fiscal sponsor during its start-up period to ensure their donors that their contributions will be deductible.